vonkow/swords-wizardry/README.md

 ### TODOs

-- fix all the places where localization was skipped
+- Polish up the new combat
+  - Damage application via targeting
+- Polish up the new initiative
+  - better roll messages
+  - etc
 - clean up spell memorization
   - make code pretty, move to methods on actor and item from actor-sheet.
   - alert when you can't memorize
-- Polish up the new initiative
-  - better roll messages
-  - etc
-- Polish up the new combat
-  - Damage application via targeting
+- fix all the places where localization was skipped
-- Actual support for ascending AC
+- Support for ascending AC
-- Support for quantity of missile weapons (like darts) on sheet
+- Support for quantity of missile weapons (like darts) on sheets
-- Alternative initiative types via settings.
+- Support for alternative initiative types
-- Maybe verging too far into the land of excess automation?
+- Maybe verging too far into the land of excess automation:
   - ammo consumed by ranged attacks?
   - Calculate carry weight?
   - Auto-calculate stats from abilities?